Statement by Laura Rosenberger, Director of the Alliance for Securing Democracy and Senior Fellow at the German Marshall Fund of the United States

 Russia’s Modes and Methods of Malign Financial and Coercive Economic Influence

 Russia’s tactics also include empowering fringe elements in order to drive up polarization and hinder the ability to govern.
 In the Republika Srpska entity of Bosnia and Herzegovina, Russian officials and investors have supported nationalist president Milorad Dodik, whose regime has gone to great lengths to undermine the Bosnian state-level government and disrupt the country’s Euro-Atlantic integration.
-In Serbia, the hardline Serbian war veterans’ association opened a paramilitary (or “military patriotic”) training camp for Serbian youth, allegedly with support from Russian embassy officials28 and the Russian far-right group ENOT.29 Russia has also long supported Ataka, a far-right political party in Bulgaria,30 characterized by its anti-Semitic and xenophobic platform, as well as its Euroscepticism and anti-Atlanticism.31
+In Serbia, the hardline Serbian war veterans’ association opened a paramilitary (or “military patriotic”) training camp for Serbian youth, allegedly with support from Russian embassy officials and the Russian far-right group ENOT.
+Russia has also long supported Ataka, a far-right political party in Bulgaria, characterized by its anti-Semitic and xenophobic platform, as well as its Euroscepticism and anti-Atlanticism.

 Russia uses dark money to support other tools of malign influence, including its efforts to manipulate the information space.
-The Russian government’s support for media outlets across Europe – including in Hungary,32 the Baltics,33 and the Anglosphere,34 as well as the opening of RT outlets in France,35 Italy,36 and Germany,37 has facilitated the spread of antiestablishment and pro-Kremlin narratives, including by hyping issues like migration that fuel support for Euroscepticism and antidemocratic forces.
-In 2017, investigations by the Baltic Center for Investigative Journalism revealed that Baltnews, a collection of three Russian-language news sites, was secretly owned by RIA Novosti via a series of Russian and Dutch shell companies.38 The three news sites were also connected to a Russian funded NGO, part of a larger NGO network in the Baltic states whose work is targeted at reinforcing the Kremlin’s interests among the region’s Russian ethnic minority.
+The Russian government’s support for media outlets across Europe – including in Hungary, the Baltics, and the Anglosphere, as well as the opening of RT outlets in France, Italy, and Germany, has facilitated the spread of antiestablishment and pro-Kremlin narratives, including by hyping issues like migration that fuel support for Euroscepticism and antidemocratic forces.
+In 2017, investigations by the Baltic Center for Investigative Journalism revealed that Baltnews, a collection of three Russian-language news sites, was secretly owned by RIA Novosti via a series of Russian and Dutch shell companies.
+The three news sites were also connected to a Russian funded NGO, part of a larger NGO network in the Baltic states whose work is targeted at reinforcing the Kremlin’s interests among the region’s Russian ethnic minority.

 Vulnerabilities Enable Russia’s Malign Activities